 - 1 TB data transfer

-After I set up my initial VPS with Amazon Lightsail I came across a different offer by Alibaba.
-Based on my experience with them I have written a short report: AWS LightSail vs. Alibaba Cloud
+After I started initially with Lightsail, I came across an offering by Alibaba.
+Based on my experience with them I have written a short report, see article AWS LightSail vs. Alibaba Cloud.